JonasGMorsch/My-Arduino-IDE-for-ESP8266/hardware/espressif/esp32/docs/source/api/wifi.rst

     :width: 520
     :figclass: align-center

-This mode can be used for serving a HTTP or HTTPS server inside the ESP32, for example.
+This mode can be used for serving an HTTP or HTTPS server inside the ESP32, for example.

 Working as STA
 **************